carvalhojp26/codeChallenge/README.md

 # Mint NFT Code Challenge

-This repository contains the solution for the SubVisual apprenticeship code challenge.
+This repository contains the solution for the SubVisual code challenge.
 To solve it, I built a dApp for minting NFTs on the Sepolia Testnet.
 The frontend was developed using React and CSS, while the smart contract was written in Solidity.
 The smart contract is now deployed on the Sepolia Testnet.

 ---